abe3oo/OSProject-syslog/README.md

 1: Search based on a time range
 2: Search based on an event
 3: Direct search in error text
+4: View the results in the console and the output file

 By selecting the options declared by the program, you can perform the search.
 # To view the main commands of the program, enter --help .